codyngpriest/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 15. Remove at position
 This is a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).

+16. ByteCode -> Python #2
+This is a Python function def magic_calculation(a, b, c): that does exactly the same as the following Python bytecode: